kevinhongca/E96I/README.md

 ## Expected Sensor Conditions

-The neural network classifies each motion using characteristic rotation and acceleration patterns:
+We expect the neural network to classify each motion based on the following sensor patterns:

 ### Turning Right
 - Negative rotation in the *z*-axis